Networking and Interdisciplinary Fund

 Awards cannot be used to fund research projects.

 Large awards: >£10k to kick-start or support a major network where there is a critical mass of activity or significant potential resource.

-Key outputs of networks could include:
+Key aspects/outputs of networks must include:

 A suitable academic ‘Network Champion’ who is willing and able to invest significant time should be identified to lead activities.

 Example costs that can be requested include: